Introduction to JSP Life Cycle

 - Well, if you are into web-based development and what we see is building dynamic websites, then JSPs play a vital role as rendering is done dynamically.

-- JSPs work on underlying HTML only, the body of a page is constituted of basic HTML markups only but there are certain placeholders, parameters, list values, iterators those are feasible only with JSPs, HTML gives you static display only while any resolutions to be done at run time needs a dynamic handling , so JSPs appear as a solution there.
+- JSPs work on underlying HTML only; the body of a page is constituted of basic HTML markups only, but there are certain placeholders, parameters, list values, iterators that are feasible only with JSPs, HTML gives you static display only while any resolutions to be done at a run time needs dynamic handling, so JSPs appear as a solution there.

 - JSP enables separation of content generation and content presentation

 Let’s take here a basic example which will give you an idea of this dynamic rendering.

 <% out.print(“This is my first JSP page”); %>

 The content or logic inside <% %> is rendered dynamically and is passed by the back-end only.

 Now let’s move ahead and understand the life cycle of JSPs and how do they actually get rendered at the front end to provide a customer readably or ready experience.

 There are certain phases in which this cycle is divided, defined as follows:

 - Translation phase: where the JSP file gets converted into the servlet file.

 - Compilation phase: where servlet file gets converted to servlet class.

 - Class loading